kanidm/compact-jwt/README.md

 * Ring as the sole cryptographic provider - we need to use OpenSSL
 * Only supporting RSA/Weak cryptographic algos - We want to use ECDSA
 * Full JWS implementation - As mentioned, JWS has a number of sharp edges like alg=none
+* No library supports pkcs11 or TPMS - We aim to allow hardware security modules to store private keys

 As a result, nothing "fit" what we wanted, so we are making another library.